Application Processing Unit

 Revision

-Note: The APU processors can be used for computations, control-plane applications, operating systems, communications interfaces, and more.
+The APU processors can be used for computations, control-plane applications, operating systems, communications interfaces, and more.
 The TRM describes the architecture and the programming model for the APU functional units.
 Linux and bare-metal software stacks execute in the APU and RPU in a homogeneous or a heterogeneous environment.
-Refer to UG1304 for software topics.
+See the Versal Adaptive SoC System Software Developers Guide (UG1304) for software topics.

 A72 Processor Implementation

-The TRM provides an overview of the processor features and implementation notes for the Versal® device.
+The TRM provides an overview of the processor features and implementation notes for the AMD Versal™ device.
 An extensive set of documentation is available from Arm.
 The introduction to Arm processors and documentation begins at the Arm developer architectures website.
-The IP version is listed in System Features.
+The IP version is listed in APU Processor Implementations section.